Codium-ai/pr-agent/docs/docs/core-abilities/metadata.md

-## Overview - Local and global metadata injection with multi-stage analysis
+## Local and global metadata injection with multi-stage analysis
 (1)
 PR-Agent initially retrieves for each PR the following data:

 - PR title and branch name
 - PR original description
 - Commit messages history
 - PR diff patches, in [hunk diff](https://loicpefferkorn.net/2014/02/diff-files-what-are-hunks-and-how-to-extract-them/) format
 - The entire content of the files that were modified in the PR

-In addition, PR-Agent is able to receive from the user additional data, like [`extra_instructions` and `best practices`](https://pr-agent-docs.codium.ai/tools/improve/#extra-instructions-and-best-practices) that can be used to enhance the PR analysis.
+In addition, PR-Agent can incorporate supplementary information provided by the user and more tailored to his specific preferences, like [`extra_instructions` and `organization best practices`](https://pr-agent-docs.codium.ai/tools/improve/#extra-instructions-and-best-practices) that can be used to enhance the PR analysis.

 (2)
 By default, the first command that PR-Agent executes is [`describe`](https://pr-agent-docs.codium.ai/tools/describe/), which generates three types of outputs:

 - PR Type (e.g. bug fix, feature, refactor, etc)
 - PR Description - a bullet points summary of the PR
 - Changes walkthrough - going file-by-file, PR-Agent generate a one-line summary and longer bullet points summary of the changes in the file

-These AI-generated outputs are now considered part of the PR metadata, and can be used in subsequent commands like `review` and `improve`.
+These AI-generated outputs are now considered as part of the PR metadata, and can be used in subsequent commands like `review` and `improve`.
-This effectively enables chain-of-thought analysis, without doing any additional API calls which will cost time and money.
+This effectively enables multi-stage chain-of-thought analysis, without doing any additional API calls which will cost time and money.

-For example, when generating code suggestions for different files, PR-Agent can inject the AI-generated file summary in the prompt:
+For example, when generating code suggestions for different files, PR-Agent can inject the AI-generated ["Changes walkthrough"](https://github.com/Codium-ai/pr-agent/pull/1202#issue-2511546839) file summary in the prompt:

 ```
 ## File: 'src/file1.py'